kubevela/kube-trigger/examples/README.md

 kubectl edit cm this-will-trigger-update-1
 ```

 Immediately, you should see the two new ApplicationRevision created.

-Specifically, Applications all have updated with annotation: `app.oam.dev/publishVersion: '2/3/4...'`
+Specifically, Applications all have updated with
+annotation: `app.oam.dev/publishVersion: '2/3/4...'`

-Please read `sampleconf.cue` for more details.
+Please read `sampleconf.cue/yaml` for more details.

+## Delete resources

+Just replace all `kubectl apply` with `kubectl delete`, and run them in the reverse order.